EpicGamesExt/raddebugger/documentation/build_system.md

 ## TODO
 - [ ] Make a `.desktop` file on build

+## Compiler Flags
+* -lpthread | POSIX threading library
+* -dl | dynamic linking library
+* -rt | realtime time library for clock functionality

 ## Linker Flags
-- "-Wl,-z,notext" this linker flag was given to allow metagen to relocate data in the read only segment, it gave the option between that and "-fPIC".
+* `-Wl,-z,notext` this linker flag was given to allow metagen to relocate data in the read only segment, it gave the option between that and "-fPIC".
 This is the exact compiler output.
 ```
 ld.lld: error: can't create dynamic relocation R_X86_64_64 against local symbol in readonly segment; recompile object files with -fPIC or pass '-Wl,-z,notext' to allow text relocations in the output
 >>> defined in /tmp/metagen_main-705025.o